j0nst3r/OPSWAT-Challenge/README.md

 ## Setup/Build/Run
 make sure Java and Maven are installed on machine and envionrment variables are set.

-update personal API_KEY in src/main/resources/application.properties file
+update personal API_KEY in application.properties located in `src/main/resources`

 build/package: `mvn clean install`